Leviste firm acquires largest Nueva Ecija poultry farm

-Provincia Investments Corp., owned by Solar Philippines founder Leandro Leviste, has acquired a 60-hectare poultry farm in Nueva Ecija—marking a significant step in its strategy to expand local operations.
+Provincia Investments Corp., owned by Solar Philippines founder Leandro Leviste, has acquired a 60-hectare poultry farm in Nueva Ecija, marking a significant step in the company’s strategy to expand its local operations.

 In a statement on Tuesday, Provincia described the farm, previously owned by JJPNM Agro-Industrial Corp., as the largest poultry facility in the province.